jkotlinski/lsdpack/README.md

 # lsdpack

-Records LSDj songs for use in stand-alone Game Boy ROMs. (e.g. your own games, demos, ...)
+Records LSDj songs for use in stand-alone Game Boy ROMs. (e.g. your own games, demos, music albums...)

 ## Building